anshikaa0504/task8_vpn_report/README.md

 This repository contains my **Task 8 report** for the Cyber Security Internship at Elevate Labs, focusing on hands-on experience with a free VPN (ProtonVPN) and analysis of its benefits and limitations.

 ## Contents
-- `Task8_VPN_Report.pdf` — Final report including VPN setup steps, observations, and key takeaways.
+- `Report.pdf` — Final report including VPN setup steps, observations, and key takeaways.

 ## Summary
 - Connected to a free ProtonVPN server (Japan) and verified IP change.